ANIsha-Mahto/To-Do-List/README.md

 Want help adding localStorage or edit features?
 Just ask!

 💬 Feedback
-Feel free to reach out via issues or contact me via [your-anisha040mahto@gmail.com].
+Feel free to reach out via issues or contact me via [anisha040mahto@gmail.com].

+🙌 Contributing
+Pull requests are welcome!
+If you'd like to suggest improvements, feel free to fork the project and create a pull request.